The Graduated Approach (Assess, Plan, Do, Review)

-- Targeted provision and progress is monitored and reviewed by setting staff, class teachers/ tutors, SENCo, and any relevant professional termly and impact of the plan analysed.
+- Targeted provision and progress is monitored and reviewed.
+Setting staff, class teachers, SENCos and any relevant professionals are responsible for this.
+This should be each term and should include the impact of the plan being analysed.

-- The school should meet with the child/young person and their parents/carers at least three times each year.
+- The school should meet with the child/young person and their parents/carers.
+This should be at least three times each year.

-- Assessment of progress will inform all parties about the next steps, and whether sufficient progress has been made to enable the plan to be amended or ceased.
+- Assessment of progress will inform all parties about the next steps.
+It will also inform whether there has been enough progress to enable the plan to adapt or come to an end.

 - The school must provide an annual report for parents/carers on the child/young person’s progress

-- The setting, school or provider will need to liaise closely with other professionals involved, and the child/young person and their parents/carers.
+- The setting, school or provider will need to liaise with other professionals involved.
+They will also need to liaise with the child or young person and their parents or carers.

-- The setting or provider will need to liaise closely with other professionals involved, including where an ANP is no longer required because progress has been made.
+- The setting, school or provider will need to liaise with other professionals involved.
+This includes where an ANP is no longer required because there has been enough progress.

-- SEN support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the setting, school or provider having taken relevant and purposeful action over a sustained period of time (usually three cycles of Assess, Plan, Do, Review over a six month period) to identify, assess and meet the child/young persons’ special educational needs, he/she has not made expected progress, the school or the child/young person’s parents or young person may consider requesting an Education, Health and Care needs assessment.
+- SEN support may need to be adapted or replaced.
+This depends on how effective it has been in meeting the agreed outcomes, over a certain period of time.
+If there has not been enough expected progress, an EHCP needs assessment might suitable.
 To inform its decision the authority will expect to see evidence of the action taken as part of SEN support.